vec2pt/tiled-json-schema/README.md

 # Tiled Map JSON Schema

-> [!WARNING]
-> The scheme is currently being developed and is not yet complete.

 Unofficial repository with a JSON schema for the [Tiled](https://www.mapeditor.org/) Map format.
 The schema is based on the documentation: [JSON Map Format](https://doc.mapeditor.org/en/stable/reference/json-map-format/) (for version 1.12).

 ## TODO